Bitcoin Dominance

 - What is the lowest recorded Bitcoin dominance?

-- Bitcoin dominance reached an all-time low of 31.1% on 16 January 2018 — the peak of ICO mania.
-The canonical historical record documents the date and the print.
-Bitcoin’s USD price was near its post-2017-top consolidation; the dominance trough was a story of the denominator, not the numerator — thousands of new tokens diluted the share, and Bitcoin’s relative weight collapsed even as its absolute price held up.
+- Bitcoin dominance bottomed at the peak of January-2018 ICO mania.
+The shipped basket on this page reached its all-time low of 32.4% on 14 January 2018; CoinGecko’s canonical historical record puts the trough near 31% on a slightly different date, because no two publishers track the same basket.
+Either way, Bitcoin’s USD price was near its post-2017-top consolidation; the dominance trough was a story of the denominator, not the numerator — thousands of new tokens diluted the share, and Bitcoin’s relative weight collapsed even as its absolute price held up.